 Dimensions

-So often I have been unable to buy something because the seller doesn’t say how big it is!
-Give clear dimensions and remember to include both inches and centimeters if you want to sell all over the world.
+I have often been unable to buy somethingm simply because the seller didn’t say how big it was!
+Give clear dimensions and remember to include both inches and centimetres if you want to sell all over the world.
+Yes, you potential customer COULD look up a conversion, but if you do it for them, it is great customer service, and may swing the sale.

-Ideally include something in one of the pictures that visually confirms the size of your item.
-A ruler is perfect for this of course.
-Many people suggest a coin, but if you sell internationally then people from other countries may have no idea how big your coins are.
+Ideally, include something in one of the pictures that visually confirms the size of your item.
+A ruler is perfect for this, of course.
+Many people suggest a coin, but if you sell internationally, then people from other countries may have no idea how big your country’s coins are.
 Sometimes just holding the item in your hand is enough to give a decent sense of scale.

 What is it made of?

-A customer can not decide if you item is good value or not if they don’t know what it is made of.
-A knitted hat made from acrylic yarn is usually going to be cheaper than one made from alpaca or mohair.
+A customer can not decide if your item is good value or not if they don’t know what it is made of.
+For example, a knitted hat made from acrylic yarn is usually going to be cheaper than one made from alpaca or mohair.

 And you will also avoid any problems with customers thinking an item is not what it really is: